 Pronunciation: OORD-vah MOO-kah shvan-AHS-anna

-· Once you have found the position, push with your hands on the ground and raise your chest and pelvis.
-If you have recently approached yoga and are unable to lift your pelvis, don't worry, it's normal: with time and constant practice you will be able to lift it.
-If you do not succeed, do not force yourself, you would risk making some wrong movements: just lift your chest by performing Bhujangasana, Cobra Pose.
+- Once you have found the position, push with your hands on the ground, raising your chest and pelvis.
+If you have recently approached yoga and are unable to lift your pelvis, that’s okay.
+Overtime and with constant practice you will be able to lift with more strength.
+Alternatively, you may try lifting the chest with Bhujangasana, or Cobra Pose.

-· Once you have reached the maximum bend (the first few times it can be even minimal, and that's okay) try to bring your head back, if you fail to look forward.
+- Once you have reached a comfortable bend and good stretch, attempt to bring your head back slightly.
+Alternatively, you can keep the gaze forward.
 At this stage it is essential not to contract the neck.

-Upward-Facing dog dog position can be performed by everyone, both the most experienced and all those who are new to yoga.
-This asana is a real backward bend that allows a huge elongation of the spine and the whole torso.
-But be careful because, depending on how it is done, it can be very deep or light.
-Try these changes to see how you feel better in execution.
+Upward-Facing dog dog position can be performed by both the most experienced, and those new to the practice.
+This asana is a backward bend that allows a significant elongation of the spine and torso.

-You could initially put a yoga pillow between your thighs and the mat.
-This will help you tremendously in supporting your body weight.
-You can also move it further forward, under the pelvis, as you like.
-Try to be as comfortable as possible.
+Initially, place a yoga pillow between your thighs and the mat.
+This will help tremendously in supporting your body weight.
+Alternatively, move it further forward, under the pelvis, as you like for comfort.

-If you want to deepen the position you can put two yoga bricks under your palms.
-In this way the back is arched more.
+If you prefer to deepen the position you can put two yoga bricks under your palms.
+In this way the back is arched more expressively.

 Poses Commonly Transitioned too:

 Cobra Pose, Chaturanga Dandasana, Eight Limbed Pose